dataiku/dss-visual-edit/docs/get-started.md

     * It contains the same number of rows as in the original dataset.
 For any given cell identified by its column and primary key values, if a non-empty value is found in _editlog\_pivoted_, this value is used instead of the original one.
     * Note that, as a result of the above, it is impossible to empty a non-empty cell with the plugin’s Visual Webapp and recipes.
 This is because empty values in _editlog\_pivoted_ are ignored.

 The datasets are created on the same connection as the original dataset.
+If not already the case, we recommend using a SQL connection for fast and reliable edits.
 For edits to be recorded by the webapp, this has to be a write connection.
 If that's not the case, you can change the connection of these datasets as soon as they've been added to the Flow.

 ## Test the webapp on your own